 Be considerate

-This park can get busy with foot and bike traffic.
-Fortunately, there is also a lot of space to spread out so it never feels too terribly crowded, but you will definitely be sharing the trails so be considerate of others!
+Fortunately, there is also a lot of space to spread out so it never feels too terribly crowded, but you will definitely be sharing the trails with bikers, pedestrians, families with children and people walking their dogs so be considerate of others!

 As a walker I really appreciate it when a biker will call out “on your left” or something of the sort so that I am aware that they are approaching.
-If you are with children or pets watch that they don’t dart out in front of a bike rider.

-Don’t walk or ride with too many people side by side.
+Also please don’t walk or ride with too many people side by side.
 Everyone should be cognizant of how much space they are taking up and what is around.
-Be especially careful if you are walking with earbuds because they will make it harder to hear the bikes coming up behind you.

 Safety